 If you’ve found something that works for you and your partner(s), hold onto it!
 Work for it, fight for it, even and especially if it looks like nothing you were ever told you could want.
 A poly family.
 A series of BDSM relationships.
 An open lesbian marriage.
-A committed marriage that may “pass” for straight but one or more parties is nonbinary/GNC.
+A monogamous marriage that may “pass” for straight but one or more parties is non-binary or GNC.
 Or just lots and lots of glorious safe queer dating!
 Let yourself date and love and be.

 Create yourself and your own love.
 Learn to love your incredible non-binary self in whatever way best suits you, and date people who fit into that love and build it up.

 [Feature Image: Photo of a person with short dark wavy hair.
 They are wearing a pinstripe short-sleeved shirt.
 Their face is in profile.
 Source: Marilyn Roxie]